-GSN is launching its first impact report “Growing Connection, Resiliency and Agency: The impact of community-led trauma-informed peacebuilding in response to violent extremism in Kenya” at the second annual Paris Peace Forum (12 November 2019).
+GSN launched its first impact report “Growing Connection, Resiliency and Agency: The impact of community-led trauma-informed peacebuilding in response to violent extremism in Kenya” at the second annual Paris Peace Forum (12 November 2019).

 GSN incorporates a trauma-informed peacebuilding approach to address complex and protracted violence.
 From 2017-2019, we implemented Kumekucha: It’s a New Dawn, a social healing program, for the prevention of Violent Extremism (VE) in areas along the coast of Kenya and in Nairobi.
 These areas were selected because they are local recruiting zones for al-Shabaab and suffer from various forms of instability including poverty, gang violence, and sexual and gender-based violence.
 The causes of VE are widely debated; while poverty, ideology, injustice, marginalization, and oppression are all cited as possible causes, none of these factors can be said to predict VE.
 The path to extremism is indeed complex and developing an appropriate set of interventions for the Prevention of Violent Extremism (PVE) can be especially challenging.
 Because the reasons for joining extremist groups are varied, we focus on the why and how of recruitment processes, or the relationships and social networks that lead to recruitment in particular.
 Our intention is to harness the power of relationships not for radicalization but for resilience against the effects of violence and for social healing.